 A multi-site church is, by definition, a church that meets in more than one location but has one vision, one leadership and one budget.

-For us it means that we meet every Sunday morning in three locations.
+For us it means that we meet every Sunday morning in four locations.
 Chichester is our largest site, which meets in the Chichester High School.
 Our Bognor Regis site is our next largest.
-It has been up-and-running for just over four years.
-Midhurst is our newest site, which so far has grown to around 50 people (and counting!).
+It has been up-and-running since 2013.
+Midhurst is our next site, which began in 2015 and so far has grown to around 50 people (and counting!).
+Our newest site meets in Havant, started in March 2018 and has around 60 people at each meeting.

 Each of our sites is as much Grace Church as any of the others.
 They are not departments or projects.
 To be in any of our sites is to be fully a part of Grace Church, and when we bring people into membership (which I love doing, by the way!), you become a member of the whole of Grace Church.

 - One vision: Week-by-week you may see less of people who are in the other sites.
-So what stops us simply becoming three different churches doing three different things?
+So what stops us simply becoming four different churches doing four different things?
 Well mostly it is because we have one vision that encompasses all of our sites.
 That single vision is to serve all our communities “from the South Downs to the sea”.

 - One budget: Having one eldership team with one vision also means that we can allocate church resources in the most efficient way across the whole church.
 That’s what we mean by “one budget”.
 But there are other resources that can be shared as well.
 It is great to help each other out with community events and to be praying into situations in other sites.